agrski/agrski.github.io/docs/_drafts/bashing-bash-into-shape.md

 Let me explain what I mean.

 Bash provides a number of keyboard shortcuts out of the box.
-I'm not sure many people are even aware of this, based on the number of coworkers I've seen navigating entirely by left/right arrows and the delete key.
+I'm not sure many people are even aware of this, based on the number of people I've seen navigating entirely by left/right arrows and the delete key, so it's definitely worth mentioning!
-Bash has a rich set of movements like:
+Bash has a rich set of movements/actions like:
 * __alt-b__ to move back a "word",
 * __alt-f__ to move forward a "word"
-* __alt-d__ to delete forward a word
+* __alt-d__ to delete forward a "word"
 * __control-w__ to delete back a "word"
-* __control-u__ to delete back to the beginning
+* __control-u__ to delete back to the beginning of the line
-* __control-k__ to delete forward to the end
+* __control-k__ to delete forward to the end of the line

 These are the ones I use the most -- practically every day, in fact!

 Note how I used quotation marks around "word".
 That's because I don't agree with how bash interprets that term, or rather how it interprets it _inconsistently_.
-You see, moving back and forward and deleting forward obeys what I consider normal rules: punctuation delimits a word.
+You see, moving back and forward and deleting forward obeys what I consider normal rules: punctuation and whitespace delimits a word.
-Deleting backwards, however, words on the basis of _whitespace_, not punctuation.
+Deleting backwards, however, works on the basis of _only_ whitespace, not punctuation.

 A few years ago, I ended up so fed up of this I went down the rabbit hole to figure out what could be done to fix it.
 The solution, it turns out, is trivial: you just change the key bindings for whichever modes you care about.